letientai299/talks/2019/functional-option/readme.md

 ## Disclamer

-- I'm not the author of this pattern.
+- I'm not the author of the pattern introduce here.
+I just show a way to apply it when building package.

-- Code show in this slide is faked
+- Code show in this slide is faked, and the style is not nice due to spacing constraint in a slide.

 Notes: I learn it from Rob Pike Self-referential functions articles And using the name Functional Option popularized by Dave Cheney because it's easier to